adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_5/ForDummies.md

 }
 ```

-As you might have guessed, this out checks that `PenDown()` is called at least once.
-If the `painter` object didn't call this method, your out will fail with a message like this:
+As you might have guessed, this test checks that `PenDown()` is called at least once.
+If the `painter` object didn't call this method, your test will fail with a message like this:

 ```
 path/to/my_test.cc:119: Failure